Alcohol withdrawal syndrome: Treatment

+Cohort studies have demonstrated that the combination of anticonvulsants and benzodiazepines is more effective than other treatments in reducing alcohol withdrawal scores and shortening the duration of intensive care unit stays.

 Benzodiazepines

 Benzodiazepines are the most commonly used medication for the treatment of alcohol withdrawal and are generally safe and effective in suppressing symptoms of alcohol withdrawal.
-This class of medication is generally effective in symptoms control, but need to be used carefully.
+This class of medication is generally effective in symptoms control, but needs to be used carefully.
 Although benzodiazepines have a long history of successfully treating and preventing withdrawal, there is no consensus on the ideal one to use.
 The most commonly used agents are long-acting benzodiazepines, such as chlordiazepoxide and diazepam.
 These are believed to be superior to other benzodiazepines for treatment of delirium and allow for longer periods between doses.
 However, benzodiazepines with intermediate half-lives like lorazepam may be safer in people with liver problems.
 Benzodiazepines showed a protective benefit against alcohol withdrawal symptoms, in particular seizure, compared to other common methods of treatment.

 The primary debate between use of long-acting benzodiazepines and short-acting is that of ease of use.
 Longer-acting drugs, such as diazepam, can be administered less frequently.
 However, evidence does exist that "symptom-triggered regimens" such as those used when treating with lorazepam, are as safe and effective, but have decreased treatment duration and medication quantity used.

 Although benzodiazepines are very effective at treating alcohol withdrawal, they should be carefully used.
 Benzodiazepines should only be used for brief periods in alcoholics who are not already dependent on them, as they share cross tolerance with alcohol.
 There is a risk of replacing an alcohol addiction with benzodiazepine dependence or adding another addiction.
 Furthermore, disrupted GABA benzodiazepine receptor function is part of alcohol dependence and chronic benzodiazepines may prevent full recovery from alcohol induced mental effects.
 The combination of benzodiazepines and alcohol can amplify the adverse psychological effects of each other causing enhanced depressive effects on mood and increase suicidal actions and are generally contraindicated except for alcohol withdrawal.